Realizing compatible pairs of transfer systems by combinatorial $N_\infty$-operads: Introduction

 \subsection{Acknowledgements}

 The authors warmly thank Mike Hill for helpful conversations and Jonathan Rubin for discussions that led to the results in \cref{subsec:realizable_pairs_from_known}.
 We would also like to thank the American Mathematical Society (AMS) for hosting the 2024 Mathematical Research Community (MRC) on Homotopical Combinatorics, where this research project began.
 This AMS MRC was supported by NSF grant DMS-1916439.
 DC was partially supported by NSF grant DMS-2135960.
+MC was partially supported by NSF grant DMS-2405030, DMS-2052846, and DMS-2104348.
 DM was partially supported by NSF grant DMS-2135884.
 PSO was partially supported by JSPS KAKENHI grant JP25K17242.
 AO was partially supported by NSF grant DMS–2204365.